 Chile, San Pedro de Atamaca & Torres del Paine

-San Pedro de Atacama is a town located on arid high plateua in the mountains of northeast of Chile.
-Explore its incredible surrounding landscape that features the driest desert, moon-like rock formations, mountains, lakes, salt flats, volcanoes, El Tatio Geysers and hot springs.
+San Pedro de Atacama is a town located on an arid high plateau in the mountains of north-east of Chile.
+Explore its incredible surrounding landscape that features the driest desert, moon-like rock formations, mountains, lakes, salt flats, volcanoes, El Tatio Geysers, and hot springs.
 However, this gorgeous nature is not the only thing to be found in this region.
-The town of San Predro is also a great destination as it offers a rustic authenticity due to its houses made of clay and straw, not to mention its magnificent restaurants, charming churches and interesting craft markets.
+The town of San Pedro is also a great destination as it offers a rustic authenticity due to its houses made of clay and straw, not to mention its magnificent restaurants, charming churches, and interesting craft markets.

-Chile continues to be dramatic about its surroundings, located in the sourthen Paragonia, Torres del Paine – National Park is found.
+Chile continues to be dramatic about its surroundings, located in the southern Patagonia, Torres del Paine – National Park is found.
 Torres del Paine National Park is one of the most spectacular national parks in the country.
-A world biosphere reserve, it has a huge variety of plant and animal species which, with its incredibly beautiful setting has made it an almost unequaled destination for hikers and backpackers, ecology-lovers and adventure sportsmen alike.
-Snow-capped mountain peaks, cascading rivers and waterfalls, glaciers and mirrored lakes: in all respects Torres del Paine national park deserves its reputation.
+The world biosphere reserve has a huge variety of plant and animal species which, with its incredibly beautiful setting has made it an almost unequaled destination for hikers and backpackers, ecology-lovers, and adventure sportsmen alike.
+Snow-capped mountain peaks, cascading rivers and waterfalls, glaciers, and mirrored lakes: in all respects, Torres del Paine national park deserves its reputation.

 Galapagos Islands & Cuenca, Ecuador

-Located in the South America’s west cost, straddling over the equator.
+Located in South America’s west coast, straddling over the equator.
 Although this country might seem small, it holds loads of amazing experiences for travelers to enjoy.
-All over the places in this country, there is a vast diversity of animals and landscapes to explore like the beaches line Ecuador coastline, the glacier-capped “Andas” and volcanic mountains , a lush jungle “Ecuadors’s cloud forests” with animal diversity, last but not least swim with the under water wildlife of Galapagos.
+All over the places in this country, there is a vast diversity of animals and landscapes to explore like the beaches line Ecuador coastline, the glacier-capped “Andas” and volcanic mountains, a lush jungle “Ecuadors’s cloud forests” with animal diversity, last but not least swim with the underwater wildlife of Galapagos.
 For those seeking adventure, Ecuador has Palion del Diablo waterfall.
 The Palion del Diablo (Devil’s Cauldron) is one of the best waterfalls to visit in Ecuador.
 In Cuenca, there’s a historic center recognized as UNESCO World Heritage Site for its long-standing cultural value.
 Roaming around the ornate buildings of the centuries-old streets can make visitors feel like they’ve gone back to a different era.

 Santa Catarina Palopo, Guatemela